sadiela/midi_generation/README.md

 * Crops empty beginnings from separated midis
 * Converts midis to tensor representations
 * Stores tensors in sparse format to save memory
+* Splits into 80/10/10 train/test/validate directories

-* To run: provide the following command line arguments:
+To run: provide the following command line arguments:
     * -r: raw data directory
-    * -p: directory where you want the processed data
+    * -p: directory where you want the processed data to be stored

+**(would be nice to add key change code to this pipeline!)**

 `python midi_preprocessing -r RAW_DATA_DIR -p PROCESSED_DATA_DIR`

-`train_vqvae.py`
+### `train_vqvae.py`
-To train the VQ-VAE model:
+To train the VAE/VQ-VAE model:

 * Clone repository to your local machine
 * Navigate to /scripts directory
 * Run python test_vqvae.py with the following (optional) arguments:(
     * -d: path to data directory (midi tensors)
-    * -m: path where you want model saved
+    * -m: path where you want model/results saved
-    * -o: path to desired results directory
     * -r: result and model filestub
-    * -n: whether or not to normalize the tensors (default is not to normalize)
+    * -q: VAE or VQ-VAE (defaults to VQ-VAE)
     * -b: number of songs in a batch
+    * -a: Length of a batch (want to change to 384 once subdiv is 96)
+    * -u: Number of embeddings (for VQ-VAE)
+    * -e: Embedding dimension
-    * -l: specify loss function (default is MSE, using flag switches to MAE)
+    * -l: specify loss function (default is MSE, VAE always uses BCEloss)
     * -v: increase logging verbosity
     * -q: whether or not to quantize representations